algbio/panvc-founders/README.md

 #### Reads used in the experiment

-The following archive contains the reads used in the experiment in gzip-compressed FASTQ format.
+The following archives contain the reads used in the experiment in gzip-compressed FASTQ format.
 (Hence the archive itself has not been re-compressed.)

 | Reads | Coverage | Note |
 | ----- | -------- | ---- |